gemini-cli-extensions/firebase/README.md

-# 🚀 Firebase Gemini CLI Extension
+# 🚀 Firebase Extension for Gemini CLI

 Adding Firebase backend and Gen AI features to your app with the new Gemini CLI extension.